Frequently Asked Questions

 A: Health Law Alliance employs a strategic, evidence-based defense, focusing on legal precedents and the proper interpretation of federal statutes like the Anti-Kickback Statute.
 In Dr. Gazi’s case, the firm emphasized that the law permits off-label prescribing and speaker program payments when conducted within legal boundaries.

-Q: What was Insys Therapeutics accused of in relation to Subsys?
+Q: What was Insys Therapeutics accused of?

-A: Insys Therapeutics was implicated in a nationwide opioid kickback scheme involving Subsys, a fentanyl-based spray approved for cancer pain.
+A: Insys Therapeutics was implicated in a nationwide opioid kickback scheme involving a fentanyl-based spray approved for cancer pain.
 The company’s executives, including founder John Kapoor, were convicted of marketing the drug for off-label uses.
 However, Health Law Alliance successfully demonstrated that Dr. Gazi’s actions fell within legal boundaries for off-label prescribing and speaker fees.

 Q: How can healthcare providers facing similar charges contact Health Law Alliance?

 A: Healthcare professionals facing allegations of healthcare fraud, Medicare audits, or kickback violations can contact Health Law Alliance for a consultation.
 The firm specializes in defending physicians and healthcare organizations in complex federal cases.
-Visit [Website URL] or call [Phone Number] for more information.

 MORE ARTICLES BY CATEGORY